Cook Islands National Museum: Repatriation

 The Cook Islands National Museum has actively requested that 'smaller provincial collections in the UK consider repatriating Cook Island material'.
 In 1999 two necklaces were returned to the Cook Islands, following a request to Angus Council by the museum.
 At the time, the council's decision was based on the view that the necklaces "had been donated at a time when the museum collected anything and everything from every corner of the globe, and neither has been on lengthy display in recent years".
-Writer and curator Neil G. W. Curtis described this example of repatriation, as Scottish "post-colonial empathy".
+Writer and curator Neil G. W. Curtis described this example of repatriation as Scottish "post-colonial empathy".

-Adzes

-Adzes in particular were a popular item for early explorers, as well as later seamen and tourists to collect, so appear in many collections around the world.
+Adzes in particular were a popular item for early explorers, and later seamen and tourists, to collect, so appear in many collections around the world.
 In 2017 several stone adzes were returned to the Cook Islands from a private collection.
 They had been received as a gift by the former superintendent of Aitutaki Airfield.
 The family returned to New Zealand, but felt that the objects should return to the Cook Islands.

-Overseas collections

-Many museums around the world have collections which hold objects from the Cook Islands, including: tapa cloth held by Kew Gardens; adzes and tattooing instruments at the Wellcome Collection; many objects, including a cloak at Te Papa; amongst others.
+Many museums collections around the world hold objects from the Cook Islands, including tapa cloth held by Kew Gardens, adzes and tattooing instruments at the Wellcome Collection, and many objects, including a cloak, at Te Papa.